What is SMR?

-EMR stands for European Mutual Recognition, a scheme that makes sure professional qualifications are recognised across EU member states.
+SMR stands for Swiss Mutual Recognition, a scheme that makes sure professional qualifications are recognised across EU member states.
 For applicants who trained outside the UK, this entitles them to periods of adaptation if their application is unsuccessful.

-Applicants who trained outside the UK and are eligible for EMR must apply through this route, rather than an 'international' application, as they are subject to a different law.
+Applicants who trained outside the UK and are eligible for SMR must apply through this route, rather than an 'international' application, as they are subject to a different law.

-The EMR application process follows the format of the international applications process.
-The skills, education and training you submit via the EMR application forms are assessed by Registration Assessors, who make a decision within 60 working days.
+The SMR application process follows the format of the international applications process.
+The skills, education and training you submit via the SMR application forms are assessed by Registration Assessors, who make a decision within 60 working days.

 Applying with the EPC (European Professional Card)